stelviodev/stelvio/docs/getting-started/quickstart.md

 ## Next Steps

-- [Using Stelvio CLI](../guides/using-cli.md) - Learn all CLI commands and environment management
+- [Using Stelvio CLI](../guides/using-cli.md) - Learn all CLI commands
 - [Working with Lambda Functions](../guides/lambda.md) - Learn more about how to work with Lambda functions
 - [Working with API Gateway](../guides/api-gateway.md) - Learn how to create APIs
 - [Working with DynamoDB](../guides/dynamo-db.md) - Learn how to create DynamoDB tables